scala/scala-lang/blog/_posts/2025-01-16-advent-of-code-recap.md

 At the [Scala Center](https://scala.epfl.ch), we love writing code in Scala, and we hope you do too.
 One of our core priorities is to _communicate excitement about Scala_, which motivates us to participate in the Advent of Code and share experiences solving problems with Scala with the wider programming community.

 Another key priority is to improve the _onboarding experience for newcomers_.
 Part of that experience comes from the first impressions someone has reading Scala code.
 We hope that through hosting articles on [our solutions website][sc-advent-of-code], newcomers can see that programming in Scala is an elegant way to solve problems.
-As a follow up, we aim to make this website more visible, or at least a selection from it, as a showcase for newcomers ("Scala by example").

 ## Engagement from the community